Tw1sm/nessporter/README.md

   -p PORT     port Nessus is running on.
 Defaults to 8834
 ```

-Example connect to Nessus on local system:
+Example of connection to Nessus on local system:
 ```bash
 $ python nessporter.py -u Tw1sm
 ```